kjason1998/myapp/README.md

-this is following react tutorial from https://www.udemy.com/course/react-the-complete-guide-incl-redux/
+This is following react tutorial from https://www.udemy.com/course/react-the-complete-guide-incl-redux/